mattdhol/Talk-Birdie-To-Me/readme.md

 Input scores, see analytics!
 Know how your strengths and weakness to empower your game.
 Knowledge is power, bb.

-Tech Used: Python, Django, Bulma, Chart.JS
+Tech Used: Python, Django, Bulma, Chart.JS, PostBird, PSQL, HTML, CSS

 Next Steps: 1) Avg per course, 2) Be able to input by hole, 3)Create a multi - multi database for players.
 4) Bird Nav Bar